 Acetate tow is sold principally to the major tobacco companies that account for a majority of worldwide cigarette production.
 Contracts with most of our customers are generally entered into on an annual or multi-year basis.
-Our food ingredients business primarily sells Sunett® sweetener to a limited number of large multinational and regional customers in the food and beverage industry under long-term and annual contracts.
-Food protection ingredients are primarily sold through regional distributors to small and medium sized customers and directly to large multinational customers in the food industry.

-The pricing of products within the cellulose derivatives and food ingredients businesses is sensitive to demand and is primarily based on the value-in-use.
-Many sales in these businesses are conducted under contracts with pricing for one or more years.
+The pricing of products within the Acetate Tow segment is sensitive to demand and is primarily based on the value-in-use.
+Many sales are conducted under contracts with pricing for one or more years.
 As a result, margins may expand or contract in response to changes in raw material costs over these similar periods, and we may be unable to adjust pricing in the short to medium term due to other factors, such as the intense level of competition in the industry.